MaKhandare/aoc2024/README.md

 ## Day 06

 At this point my code gets uglier and uglier.
 I am not satisfied.
 I need to start working with structs and/or extract some things into functions.

+Also, for part 2, I had to use the `--release` flag for the first time, because it was too slow otherwise lol.
+Took about 5 seconds.

+## Day 07

+Recursion!
+Had some hiccups with my base case.
+But it worked out